mtolly/onyx/songs-grinnz/between-the-buried-and-me/prequel-to-the-sequel/README.md

   * First half harmonies by Espher (RBHP).

-  * (Eventually) second half harmonies and all basic/pro keys by Onyxite.
+  * Second half harmonies and all pro keys by Onyxite.